canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 {% include image.html name="First.png" caption="Let's find the oldest film we have watched" alt="Oldest film we have watched" %}

 Voilà!
 These are five LINQ methods I use often: Where, Select, Any, Group, and FirstOrDefault.
 Of course, LINQ has more methods like [Aggreate]({% post_url 2022-07-25-LinqAggregateExplained %}), [Intersect, Union, and Except]({% post_url 2022-08-22-IntersectUnionAndExcept %}), and [new overloads in .NET6]({% post_url 2022-06-27-NET6LinqMethods %}).
-But, you will get your back covered with the five methods we covered here.
+But, you will get your back covered with those five methods.

 To learn about LINQ and other methods, check my [quick guide to LINQ]({% post_url 2021-01-18-LinqGuide %}).
 All you need to know to start working with LINQ, in 15 minutes or less.
 For more C# content, check [C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) for a list of subjects every intermediate C# developer should know.
 And, my [top 10 best C# features]({% post_url 2021-09-13-TopNewCSharpFeatures%}) for other cool C# features.